brakmic/IHaveNoClue/README.md

 from <a href="http://www.piston.rs/" target="_blank">PistonDevelopers</a>.

 I have almost no Rust experience, so I thought I could learn a bit about it by creating a client Exe that calls a C-DLL via <a href="https://doc.rust-lang.org/book/ffi.html" target="_blank">FFI</a>.
-As far as I know Rust can't call C++ DLLs (because of ABI, I suppose) therefore I modified the original C++ project to produce a pure C-DLL.
+As far as I know Rust can't call C++ DLLs therefore I modified the original C++ project to produce a pure C-DLL.

 The target arch is *Windows x64*.